GloriEvo/GloriEvo/README.md

 ### Basic criteria

-◦ Transphobic, Racist, Abelist, Sexist, Homophobic.
-TRASH.
+◦ Transphobic, Racist, Abelist, Sexist and/or Homophobic, aka TRASH.

+◦ Radqueers.

-*I don't have the mental energy to constantly enforce a long DNI list, just be respectful.*
+*I don't have the mental energy to constantly enforce a long DNI list, but I still hide & block freely and frequently.*

 ##